behnamfani/ML-Models-for-Time-Series-Forecasting/README.md

 # ML-Models-for-Time-Series-Forecasting

 Time series data is a sequence of data points indexed in time order and methods for predicting them are different than normal data.
-In this project, I try different feature engineering methods and different models to see their performances in forecasting the mean temprature of Dehli [kaggle](https://www.kaggle.com/datasets/sumanthvrao/daily-climate-time-series-data).
+In this project, I try different feature engineering methods and different models to see their performances in forecasting the mean temperature of Dehli [kaggle](https://www.kaggle.com/datasets/sumanthvrao/daily-climate-time-series-data).
 For more description, figures, and other parts like Exploratory data analysis see the script.

 Models:
 1. Linear Regression